Mysterious Disappearance Of Louis Le Prince – Murder And Cover-Up?

 He had found a small entry dated September 20, 1890, by Edison's own hand which read, "Eric called me today from Dijon.
 It has been done.
 Prince is no more.
 This is good news but I flinched when he told me.
 Murder is not my thing.
 I'm an inventor and my inventions for moving images can now move forward."
 1

-The mysterious disappearance of Louis Le Prince remains unsolved and unless extraordinary evidence emerges it’s unlikely, we will ever know what happened to the French artist and the inventor of the early motion picture camera.
+The mysterious disappearance of Louis Le Prince remains unsolved.
+Unless extraordinary evidence emerges, it's unlikely we will ever know what happened to the French artist and the inventor of the early motion picture camera.

-Maybe Le Prince did commit suicide or maybe he was a victim of a murder.
+Maybe Le Prince did commit suicide, or perhaps he was a victim of a murder.

 Written by Jan Bartek - AncientPages.com Staff Writer

 Updated on October 28, 2022

 Copyright © AncientPages.com All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed in whole or part without the express written permission of AncientPages.comExpand for references